diaspd/ignite-shoes/README.md

 </br>

-`Don't forget to change the env.file`
+`Don't forget to change the "env.exaple" file`

 </br>